guilhermelawless/turtlebot3_datasets/README.md

 3. Download the dataset (the map is already in the `data` directory, this downloads the rosbag):
     `roscd turtlebot3_datasets/scripts && bash download_dataset.sh`

-4. Extract the initial tf (provide the rosbag):
+4. Run a static transform publisher to connect the ground-truth and robot frames (you can also add as a node to your launch file).:
-    `rosrun turtlebot3_datasets get_groundtruth_tf.py`
+    `rosrun turtlebot3_datasets publish_initial_tf.sh odom # other frames can be used`

-5. Use the output from (4) to run a static transform publisher between `mocap` and your map/odom frame.
-Consider adding this to the launch file in step (6).

-6. Launch the description launch file:
+5. Launch the description launch file:
     `roslaunch turtlebot3_datasets turtlebot3_description.launch`

 7. Launch map server and/or other algorithms...